svaarala/duktape/doc/buffers.rst

     a dynamic (resizable) buffer, or an external (user allocated) buffer.

-  - The plain buffer behaves like ArrayBuffer for Ecmascript code but maintains separate typing in the C API.
-It object coerces to an actual ``ArrayBuffer`` sharing the same underlying storage.
+  - The plain buffer behaves like Uint8Array for Ecmascript code but maintains separate typing in the C API.
+It object coerces to an actual ``Uint8Array`` sharing the same underlying storage.

 * Blob; not very relevant for Duktape: